secretlifeof/juhuui/README.md

 #### 🔔 Work in progress

 This is a work in progress and the API is still being finalized.
-Please install juhuui@next for features described below.
-Feedback is also kindness :-)
+Please install juhuui@next for features described below.Feedback is also kindness :-)

 ---